 Hungary has somewhat of a tumultuous past.
 Pretty much all the big world powers tried to rule over Hungary at some point in history, including the Ottomans.
-Their century long reign did leave something positive though: coffee.
+Their century-long reign did leave something positive though: coffee.
 Providing Budapest with the typical coffee culture that can also be enjoyed in Vienna, Prague and Turin.
-During a city break to Budapest you simply must visit some of the 19th century coffee houses that breathe old world charm and will make you wonder if Kafka, Einstein or Freud may come walking through the door for their daily brew.
-These are my favorite Budapest coffee houses.
+During a city break to Budapest, you simply must visit some of the 19th-century coffee houses that breathe old world charm and will make you wonder if Kafka, Einstein or Freud may come walking through the door for their daily brew.
+These are my favourite Budapest coffee houses.

 For me, Centrál Kávéház is the best place to have my first coffee of the day.
 This rustic café is where most locals come and wake up while they read the paper and enjoy a freshly made cup of coffee and some pastries or breakfast.
 It's also a popular venue where companies like to interview their new staff, so if you see someone nervously looking around, be kind.
 They're on a job interview!
 I also had dinner at Centrál Kávéház one evening and ordered some fantastic Hungarian cuisine: a whole duck and pickled vegetables.
 Oh, and I couldn't skip dessert, now could I?

 The side street tables make Művész Kávéház one of those places where you feel like you're actually in Paris.
 This feeling is only increased by the fact that the café is overlooking the Budapest Opera.
-It's therefore one of the best coffee houses to go people watching.
-Lots of locals come here before they go to the theater and drink their first coffee here before they go to work.
+It's, therefore, one of the best coffee houses to go people watching.
+Lots of locals come here before they go to the theatre and drink their first coffee here before they go to work.
 Before you order, go inside and take a look at all the pastries on offer.
-I highly recommend you order the poppyseed cake or the sour cherry cake.
+I highly recommend you order the poppy seed cake or the sour cherry cake.

 Go for the goulash!

 Okay, Apostolok is quite on the touristy side.
-But this cellar restaurant has cosy nooks to sit in, live gypsy music and some great and typical Hungarian dishes on offer.
+But this cellar restaurant has cosy nooks to sit in, live gipsy music and some great and typical Hungarian dishes on offer.
 Whatever you order, you'll get way more than you're ready for.
-Are you ordering a schnitzel, you'll get three.
+Are you ordering a schnitzel, you'll get three schnitzels.
 Ordered chicken paprika?
-You'll get bowls full.
-All in all, a great spot to have dinner or a large lunch when it's cold outside and you've built up a proper apetite.
+You'll get bowls full of it.
+All in all, a great spot to have dinner or a large lunch when it's cold outside and you've built up a proper appetite.

 Wine tasting in Budapest

 When you're going to Budapest, wine tasting won't come to mind immediately.
 And for years, that was pretty logical.
-Wine making in Hungary dates back to Roman time, but during communism all wine makers in Hungary were more or less forced to produce the same old wine, which tasted... well, not very nice to put it mildly.
-Though prejudice can be persistent, over the last decade a lot of winemakers have taken up the art of wine making again, filling the shelves of Budapest restaurants, wine bars and cafés again with beautiful bottles.
+Winemaking in Hungary dates back to Roman times, but during communism, all winemakers in Hungary were more or less forced to produce the same old wine, which tasted... well, not very nice to put it mildly.
+Though prejudice can be persistent, over the last decade a lot of winemakers have taken up the art of winemaking again, filling the shelves of Budapest restaurants, wine bars and cafés again with beautiful bottles.

 Tasting Table Shop